 The soldiers rode closer, greeting them warmly and offering water and transport to their camp near the border city.

-Ruhan took the water pouch and drank deeply, as if his life depended on it.
+Ruhan took the water pouch and drank eagerly, as if his life depended on it.
 So did Duran.
 Then Ruhan knelt beside Xiao Zhi, trying to feed her water, but her lips stayed closed.
 The water only dripped down her chin.

 He hesitated for a second, then took a mouthful himself.
 Leaning close, he pressed his lips against hers to pass her the water.